pascalw/kindle-dash/README.md

 ## Notes

 * The releases contain a pre-compiled binary of the [ht](https://github.com/ducaale/ht) command-line HTTP client.
-This fully supports modern HTTPS crypto, wheras the built-in `curl` and `wget` commands don't (because they rely on a very old `openssl` library).
+This fully supports modern HTTPS crypto, whereas the built-in `curl` and `wget` commands don't (because they rely on a very old `openssl` library).

 ## Credits